Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

 \begin{remark} There are two slightly different ways to iterate this procedure.
 One consists in writing our transform $U$ in the form $U=e^{i(\Phi_1+\Phi_2+\dots)}$.
 This method is called {\it a parallel} GT in \cite{LMPPS}.
 The second method (called {\it a serial} GT) looks for $U$ in the form $U=e^{i\Psi_1}e^{i\Psi_2}\dots$.
 These methods are often equivalent, but it may be more convenient to use either one of them in specific situations.
 While in the papers \cite{PaSo:10,PaSh:12,PaSh:16} a parallel GT was used, we will use a mixture of both serial and parallel GTs in this paper. \end{remark}

-After repeating the above procedure as many times as necessary, we will arrive at the following form of the conjugated operator: \bee U^{-1}HU=-\Delta+V_n^{(r)}+V'_n, \ene where $V_n^{(r)}$ is resonant and $V_n'$ is so small that we can ignore it when computing the asymptotic expansion of the spectral function.
+After repeating the above procedure as many times as necessary, we will arrive at the following form of the conjugated operator: \bee U^{-1}HU=-\Delta+\mathbf{a}(D)+V_n^{(r)}+\check{V}_n, \ene where $V_n^{(r)}$ is resonant and $\check{V}_n$ is so small that we can ignore it when computing the asymptotic expansion of the spectral function.
 This is usually where the GT method stops.
 We are left with having to analyse the operator

 In particular, we need to compute the spectral function for $\HG$.
-Note that if we started with a potential, $V$, that is periodic with $(\Gamma,\Gamma')$ its lattice of periods and the corresponding dual lattice, then the end perturbation $\VG$ is also periodic (with the same lattice of periods, but possibly with more non-zero Fourier coefficients than $V$ had).
-We now examine the structure of $\VG$ in the periodic case more carefully.
+Note that if we had started with a potential, $V$, which is periodic with $(\Gamma,\Gamma')$ its lattice of periods and the corresponding dual lattice, then the end perturbation $\QG$ would also be periodic (with the same lattice of periods, but possibly with more non-zero Fourier coefficients than $V$ had).
+We now examine the structure of $\QG$ in the periodic case more carefully.
 Since we are trying to compute the spectral function for large $\rho$, we can concentrate on points $\bxi$ with $|\bxi|\sim\rho$.
 Let us look at the following special cases:

 \begin{itemize} \item[I.] $d=1$.
-Then $|\langle\bxi,\bth\rangle|=|\bxi||\bth|$ and so for $\langle \bxi,\bth\rangle$ to be small, we must have $\bth=0$ (recall that $|\bxi|\sim\rho$ and $\bth\in\Gamma'$), so the operator $\VG$ is truly diagonal; see~\cite{So:06}. \item[II.] $d=2$.
-Then $\VG$ does not need to be diagonal.
+Then $|\langle\bxi,\bth\rangle|=|\bxi||\bth|$ and so for $\langle \bxi,\bth\rangle$ to be small, we must have $\bth=0$ (recall that $|\bxi|\sim\rho$ and $\bth\in\Gamma'$), so the operator $\QG$ is truly diagonal; see~\cite{So:06}. \item[II.] $d=2$.
+Then $\QG$ does not need to be diagonal.
 However, the following is true.
 Suppose, $(\bxi_1,\bth_1)$ and $(\bxi_2,\bth_2)$ are two resonance pairs with $|\bxi_j|\sim\rho$ and $\bth_1$ not parallel to $\bth_2$.
 Then $\bxi_1\ne\bxi_2$.
 This observation allows us to construct a large family of invariant subspaces for $\HG$; a careful analysis of the action of $\HG$ inside each of these subspaces then enables us to compute the spectral function; see \cite{PaSh:12}. \item[III.]In the case $d\ge 3$ we use similar considerations to the case $d=2$, only the decomposition into invariant subspaces is a bit more involved; see \cite{PaSh:12}. \end{itemize}